feast-dev/feast/docs/README.md

 * **a database:** Feast is not a database, but helps manage data stored in other systems (e.g. BigQuery, Snowflake, DynamoDB, Redis) to make features consistently available at training / serving time

 ### Feast does not _fully_ solve
 * **reproducible model training / model backtesting / experiment management**: Feast captures feature and model metadata, but does not version-control datasets / labels or manage train / test splits.
 Other tools like [DVC](https://dvc.org/), [MLflow](https://www.mlflow.org/), and [Kubeflow](https://www.kubeflow.org/) are better suited for this.
-* **batch + streaming feature engineering**: Feast primarily processes already transformed feature values but is investing in supporting batch and streaming transformations.
+* **batch feature engineering**: Feast primarily processes already transformed feature values but is investing in supporting batch and streaming transformations.
 * **native streaming feature integration:** Feast enables users to push streaming features, but does not pull from streaming sources or manage streaming pipelines.
-* **feature sharing**: Feast has experimental functionality to enable discovery and cataloguing of feature metadata with a [Feast web UI (alpha)](https://docs.feast.dev/reference/alpha-web-ui).
-Feast also has community contributed plugins with [DataHub](https://datahubproject.io/docs/generated/ingestion/sources/feast/) and [Amundsen](https://github.com/amundsen-io/amundsen/blob/4a9d60176767c4d68d1cad5b093320ea22e26a49/databuilder/databuilder/extractor/feast\_extractor.py).
 * **lineage:** Feast helps tie feature values to model versions, but is not a complete solution for capturing end-to-end lineage from raw data sources to model versions.
 Feast also has community contributed plugins with [DataHub](https://datahubproject.io/docs/generated/ingestion/sources/feast/) and [Amundsen](https://github.com/amundsen-io/amundsen/blob/4a9d60176767c4d68d1cad5b093320ea22e26a49/databuilder/databuilder/extractor/feast\_extractor.py).
 * **data quality / drift detection**: Feast has experimental integrations with [Great Expectations](https://greatexpectations.io/), but is not purpose built to solve data drift / data quality issues.
 This requires more sophisticated monitoring across data pipelines, served feature values, labels, and model versions.